eliavaux/eliavaux/README.md

 - 🎓 Studying applied computer science
 - 👨‍💻 Writing in Rust
 - 🪐 Creating [**video projects**](https://youtube.com/@elias-) from time to time
-- 🪴 Fascinated by linguistics and harmonic analysis
+- 🪴 In love with botany

 ### My Projects 🔭